 (380 cabooses, built 1914-1924)

-Almost all of Union Pacific's fleet of CA-1 class cabooses were built using three, window wooden bodies, slope-sided, wide cupolas, and riveted steel underframes, most of which were furnished by Bettendorf Co.
-Some cars, especially LA&SL, cars, were built, or later rebuilt, with high straight-sided cupolas.
-(Also, although classed as CA-1s, LA&SL also stepped away from the CA-1 design, with a few steel underframe cabooses that matched the Common Standard CA, design.)
+Almost all of Union Pacific's fleet of CA-1 class cabooses were built using three window wooden bodies, slope-sided, wide cupolas, and riveted steel underframes.
+Most of these steel underframes were furnished by Bettendorf Co.
+Some cars, especially LA&SL cars, were built, or later rebuilt, with high straight-sided cupolas.
+(Although classed as CA-1s, LA&SL also stepped away from the CA-1 design with a few steel underframe cabooses that matched the Common Standard CA, design.)

 Following is a table of CA-1 cabooses on UP and its subsidiary and affiliated lines:

 |UP||2525-2699||175||Jan, 1918-Mar 1924|

 |OSL||3163-3192||30||Jun, 1923-Dec 1924|